16 – 25 inches

 Let’s take a closer look at this unique breed to help you decide if a Mountain Cur puppy is the right addition to your family.

 Mountain Cur Puppies

 Sturdy, smart, and super obedient, Mountain Curs obtained official “breed status” in 1957, thanks to a group of Mountain Cur enthusiasts banding together to launch the Original Mountain Cur Breeders of America (OMCBA) with the sole purpose of preserving this one-of-a-kind breed.
 However, it wasn’t recognized as a breed by the United Kennel Club until 1998 and the American Kennel Club until 2017.

 One look at a Mountain Cur puppy’s face and your heart is guaranteed to melt.
 The perky ears, big doe eyes, and devoted personality all equate to a really wonderful dog.
 But before you go and pick up your new puppy from any old breeder, you should fully educate yourself on what a “backyard breeder” is as compared to a reputable one.

 Much like puppy mills, backyard breeders are mostly motivated by monetary profits and care little about the welfare of the animals.
 These folks will typically sell their puppies online to whoever wants to buy them, including pet stores, wholesalers, and individuals.

-While the cheap prices of backyard bred puppies can seem alluring, the dog may come with a myriad of health and behavioral issues.
-This is why it is always best to buy a Mountain Cur puppy from a reputable breeder, such as one accredited with the American Kennel Club (AKC).
+While the cheap prices of backyard-bred puppies can seem alluring, the dog may come with a myriad of health and behavioral issues.
+This is why it is always best to buy a Mountain Cur puppy from a reputable breeder, such as one accredited by the American Kennel Club (AKC).

 3 Little-Known Facts About the Mountain Cur